-The final stretch of Interstate 64 between St. Louis and Hampton Roads to open was the 36-mile stretch from Beckley (Interstate 77) east to Sam Black Church (Exit 156).
-Constructed at a cost of $313.5-million and after 20 years of delay, Interstate 64 was completed in the Mountain State on July 15, 1988.1
+The final stretch of Interstate 64 between St. Louis and Hampton Roads to open was the 36 mile long stretch from I-77 at Beckley east to Sam Black Church (Exit 156).
+Constructed at a cost of $313.5 million and after 20 years of delay, I-64 was completed in the Mountain State on July 15, 1988.1

 I-64 was first envisioned to follow the U.S. 60 corridor from Charleston southeast to Lewisburg.
-The course of U.S. 60 between the two cities was winding in nature as the route traversed steep mountains with narrow lanes.
-In the mid-1960s, the route was shifted southward to protect wetlands and offset years of construction delays with upgrading the route along U.S. 60.1
+The winding course of U.S. 60 between the two cities traversed steep mountains with narrow lanes.
+In the mid-1960s, the proposed alignment shifted southward to protect wetlands and offset years of construction delays with upgrading the route along U.S. 60.1

 Interstate 64 West Virginia Guides

 |CR 9/9 (Airport Road) stems north from Route 307 (Scott Ridge Road) to a six-ramp parclo interchange with Interstate 64.
 10/02/10|